SushAN766/CookGPT/README.md

-# 🍽️ Recipe Finder | React & TailwindCSS
+# 🍽️ CookGPT | React & TailwindCSS

 A simple recipe search app using the **EDAMAM API**.